 Who guides the Kayak trips & Carry's out our SUP Lessons?

-Our Kayak trips are led by British Canoe qualified Fowey River Boatman who operate from our Safety Kayaks or Safety Boat.
-They’re all experienced kayakers who know the Estuary well, are trained First Aiders and carry medical kits, safety gear, mobile phones and VHF radios.
+Our Kayak trips are led by British Canoeing qualified Fowey Harbour Commissioner Boatman, who operate from our Safety Kayaks or Safety Boat.
+They’re all experienced kayakers who know the Estuary well, are trained first aiders and carry medical kits, safety gear, mobile phones and VHF radios.

 PLEASE NOTE WE DO NOT ALLOW UNDER 16's IN SINGLE KAYAKS